openssl/openssl/doc/designs/quic-design/json-encoder.md

 --------

 The JSON encoder exists to support QLOG implementation.
 There is no intention to implement a decoder at this time.
-The encoder is intended to support zero-allocation automation using immediate calls without the use of an intermediate syntax tree representation.
+The encoder is intended to support automation using immediate calls without the use of an intermediate syntax tree representation and is expected to be zero-allocation in most cases.
 This enables highly efficient serialization when called from QUIC code without dynamic memory allocation.

 An example usage is as follows: